 The executive directors are responsible for the other information.
-The other information comprises the following non-audited parts of the management report:
+The other information comprises the following non-audited parts of the group management report:

 - the statement on corporate governance pursuant to § 289f Abs.
-4 HGB (disclosures on the quota for women on executive boards) included in section "corporate governance pursuant to § 289f Abs.
-4 HGB (disclosures on the quota for women on executive boards)" of the management report - the non-financial statement to comply with §§ 289b to 289e HGB and with §§ 315b to 315c HGB included in section "Nachhaltigkeitserklärung" of the management report
+4 HGB (disclosures on the quota for women on executive boards) included in section "tatement on corporate governance pursuant to § 289f Abs.
+4 HGB (disclosures on the quota for women on executive boards)" of the group management report - the non-financial statement to comply with §§ 289b to 289e HGB and with §§ 315b to 315c HGB included in section "Nachhaltigkeitsbericht" of the group management report

-The other information comprises further all remaining parts of the financial report - excluding cross-references to external information - with the exception of the audited annual financial statements, the audited management report and our auditor's report.
+The other information comprises further all remaining parts of the annual report - excluding cross-references to external information - with the exception of the audited consolidated financial statements, the audited group management report and our auditor's report.

-Our audit opinions on the annual financial statements and on the management report do not cover the other information, and consequently we do not express an audit opinion or any other form of assurance conclusion thereon.
+Our audit opinions on the consolidated financial statements and on the group management report do not cover the other information, and consequently we do not express an audit opinion or any other form of assurance conclusion thereon.